Corey Seager Preview, Player Props: Rangers vs. Mets

 Corey Seager At The Plate

-- In 48.9% of his games this season, Seager has had at least one RBI.
-He's picked up more than one in 21.6% and driven in three or more of his team's runs in 10 contests.
+- Seager has driven in a run in 43 games this season (48.3%), including 19 games with more than one RBI (21.3%).
+He has also driven in three or more of his team's runs in 10 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.